Surfari time: best beaches in Sri Lanka

 Nilaveli beach in Trincomalee, Sri Lanka © Shutterstock

-8. Hiriketiya Beach - one of the best beaches in Sri Lanka for surfing
+8. One of the best beaches in Sri Lanka: Hiriketiya Beach

-Nearby, the village of Hiriketiya and its horseshoe-shaped beach is becoming one of the south coast’s most popular surfing destinations – at the moment it’s very small scale with just a few guesthouses, but this may change very soon.
+Nearby, the village of Hiriketiya and its horseshoe-shaped beach is becoming one of the south coast’s most popular surfing destinations.
+At the moment it’s very small scale with just a few guesthouses.
+You may want to visit this unspoiled beach before it becomes the next big tourist spot.

 Find more accommodation options to stay near Hiriketiya Beach